 The Cicero of Virginia

-With Virginia firmly in support of independence the rest of the colonies began to fall in line.
-It was then decided that a committee should be formed to write a declaration of independence, in case that the delegates would vote in its favor.
-The committee was selected and the young man from Virginia, Thomas Jefferson, was chosen to write the document.
+With Virginia firmly supporting independence, the rest of the colonies began to fall in line.
+It was then decided that a committee should be formed to write a declaration of independence, in case the delegates would vote in its favor.
+The committee was selected and a young man from Virginia, Thomas Jefferson, was chosen to write the document.

 Writing of the Declaration of Independence

 The Committee of Five consisted of Roger Sherman of Connecticut, Benjamin Franklin of Pennsylvania, Robert R. Livingston of New York, Thomas Jefferson of Virginia, and John Adams of Massachusetts.

 Sherman and Franklin were considered the elder statesmen while Jefferson, Adams, and Livingston were still in their thirties.